-KEY ACTIVITIES & CORRESPONDING MILESTONES START DATE COMPLETION DATE
+KEY ACTIVITIES & CORRESPONDING MILESTONES START DATE COMPLETION DATE Environmental Planning and Historical Preservation review.

-Investment Justification Section VI: Project Management
+Investment Justification Part VI: Project Management

 - Who will manage the project?
-Include the name, phone number, and email address, and experience of the project manager(s). - If multiple individuals are listed, their roles and responsibilities for various phases of the project implantation should be listed as well as experience in executing those responsibilities in similar projects. - The section also includes a narrative section where the applicant must describe their potential project challenges as well as coordination with local homeland security partners.
+Include the name, phone number, and email address, and experience of the project manager(s). - If multiple individuals are listed, their roles and responsibilities for various phases of the project implantation should be listed as well as experience in executing those responsibilities in similar projects. - Please identify and list any additional Points of Contact for your organization here.
+For example, "POC name" - The section includes a narrative section where the applicant must describe their potential project challenges as well as coordination with State and local homeland security partners.